Content starts here

 State and local governments play an active role in protecting consumers.
 State laws prohibiting unfair and deceptive acts and practices are among the most effective tools in fighting consumer fraud and abuse.
 These policies and statutes provide remedies for consumers, encourage merchants to resolve disputes fairly, and deter misconduct.

-- SUPPORT (SB 5280): AARP, the Washington Department of Financial Institutions, and state law enforcement support this bill.
+• SUPPORT (SB 5280): AARP, the Washington Department of Financial Institutions, and state law enforcement support this bill.
 Its primary focus is consumer protection measures that would establish daily transaction limits, cap transaction fees, require prominent fraud warning messages around and on the kiosk, and mandate a hard copy receipt of the transaction to provide law enforcement with a paper trail.
 Passed the Senate.
-Referred to House Consumer Protection & Business Committee
+Passed the House Consumer Protection & Business Committee.
+Referred to House Rules.

 HOUSING